FastyBird/fastybird/src/FastyBird/Library/Bootstrap/.docs/en/index.md

 ## Configure bootstrap

-This extension is configured via **env** variables.
-Env variables are used to define all necessary folders for you
+This extension is configured via **env** variables or via Neon **parameters** or their combination.

-application:
+Environment variables are used to define all necessary folders for application to run:

 ```
 FB_APP_DIR - is application root dir.
-Default value is folder where is your composer.json
+Default value is folder where is composer.json located

 FB_RESOURCES_DIR - is dir for additional resources.
 Default value is FB_APP_DIR . '/resources'